soystargaze/Vitamin/README.md

 - `vitamin.module.enchants_back` - Allows the use of the Enchants Back module.
 - `vitamin.module.fire_aspect_tools` - Allows the use of the Fire Aspect On Tools module.
 - `vitamin.module.invisible_item_frames` - Allows the use of the Invisible Item Frames module.
+- `vitamin.module.leaf_decay` - Allows the use of the Leaf Decay module.
+- `vitamin.module.oxygen_bottle` - Allows the use of the Oxygen Bottle module.
 - `vitamin.module.pet_protection` - Allows the use of the Pet Protection module.
 - `vitamin.module.xp_books` - Allows the use of the Player XP to Books module.
 - `vitamin.module.repair` - Allows the use of the Repair Tools module.